City of Night, City of Night, City of Night, woo, c’mon

 – excerpt from “LA Woman” by The Doors

+Los Angeles is the second largest city in the US, after New York, and a solid plan is a must have.
 The City of Angels is a major center of the American entertainment industry, a cultural mecca, and an international trade and business hub.
 In 2015, the population of the City of Los Angeles was almost 4 million, according to the United States Census Bureau.
 And Los Angeles County was the first in the nation to reach 10 million residents.
+Now, in 2023 the population of Los Angeles metro area is 18 million people!
 These numbers may give you goose bumps, but L.A. is the type of place one can easily call home.
 So, don’t be scared – be prepared!

 Moving to Los Angeles Guide